rgerganov/py-air-control/README.md

 Command line application for controlling Philips air purifiers.

-It is tested with AC2729 and AC2889 models but it should work with all purifiers made by Philips.
+It is tested with AC2729 and AC2889 models (before end of 2019) which is covered with protcol version 1.
+As well as AC2729 model (after end of 2019) which is covered with protocol version 2.

 Installation
 ---